May 19 - June 6

 - Writing Skills

-Designed for those who are looking to start their journey in orchestral conducting as beginners, this participation option will give you elementary tools of conducting.
+Designed for those who are looking to start their journey in orchestral conducting as beginners or music-eductor-in-training, this participation option will give you elementary tools of conducting.
 Participants will attend all the classroom sessions for the Full Participants (e. g. aural skills, keyboard skills, instrument techniques, etc.), conduct in six sessions with an ensemble consisting of other introductory participants, and play and conduct in ad hoc ensembles with Full Participants.

 Repertoire